 The Revival is a 1950s styled radio with the latest DAB technology.
-A stereo line-in socket enables playback for your iPod or MP3, so the Revival can double up as a speaker for your playlists too.
+A stereo line-in socket enables playback for your smartphone, so the Revival can double up as a speaker for your playlists too.
 With 120 hours battery life, the Revival is more portable than ever – tune into your favourite radio stations at home or in the garden.

 Please allow 3-5 working days for delivery of your order.

 The Revival has iconic fifties styling with a robust wooden cabinet for better acoustics.

 Each individual Revival radio is lovingly hand finished with gold-plated fittings.

 Every component, from the aerial to the loudspeaker concealed behind the stylish grille, has been carefully sourced to ensure the best possible sound quality.

 Modern radio with retro styling.